Get The Top News In Search

 If you’ve ever seen The Parent Trap, you’re probably aware that switching places can be complicated and often involve haircuts, ear piercings, and mastering a secret handshake.
 At Go Fish, our team has put this concept into practice as an exercise for our team members, and it’s had some great results (without having to go through all of the shenanigans that Lindsay Lohan did!)

-There are two roles on our link building team: research and promotion.
+There are two roles at our digital PR agency: research and promotion.
 The research team develops ideas, crunches numbers, and creates stories with the data.
 The promotion team pitches those stories to journalists.
 Both teams work in tandem and team members lean on each other for creative ideas, solutions that will produce the best results for clients, and the occasional troubleshooting session.
 But each side of the team comes at our end goal of building links from a very different point of view.
 Combining these viewpoints yields great results, but our team relies on mutual understanding to get there.

 So, we decided to pull a switch.

 For one campaign per year, two team members switch responsibilities for a campaign.
 That is, the research member would handle the promotion of a campaign and the promotion member would handle the research responsibilities.
 Both team members would collaborate closely to make sure nothing was missed, but each team member would ultimately perform the other’s tasks independently.

 This allowed us to effectively see the other side of the project and get some experience with the tasks involved in making the project a success.

 What The Promotion Team Learned by Doing Research